scottpdawson/taughannock/posts/gorge-road-parking-lot.md

 ## June 2, 2025

-The parking lot is open.
+The parking lot is open (well, almost).
 I showed up for an evening run on Black Diamond and the parking lot entrance was void of cones.
 Ample parking!

 {% picture "/images/gorge-road-parking/parking-area-open.jpg", "Parking is open" %}

 The building is still closed, as it looks like tile work and other internal work still needs to wrap up.
+I spoke with one of the construction workers who shared that the parking area shouldn't have been open, since there's some plumbing, tile, and other finish work yet to be done.
+But we're close!
+I also found out that next week they'll have a crew start sandblasting the metal parts underpinning the bridge.
+Once that's repainted, it sounds like the bridge will be open, too.
+So, perhaps just a matter of weeks?

 {% picture "/images/gorge-road-parking/building-sign.jpg", "Black Diamond sign on the building" %}